You can use analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

 - Stories: Your performance over the last 7 days from your latest Stories.

-*At the video level, you’ll see key moments for audience retention and your Realtime report.
+Note: At the video level, you can find key moments for audience retention and your Realtime report.

 Content (channel level)

-The Content tab gives you a summary of how your audience finds your content, what your audience is watching, and how they interact with your content.
+The Content tab gives you a summary of how your audience finds and interacts with your content and what content your audience watches.
 You can view the following reach and engagement reports within the All, Videos, Shorts, Live, and Posts tabs:

 - Views: The number of legitimate views on your content for videos, Shorts, and live streams.